bishopsmove/Certification-Study-Guides/Microsoft/MCSD/70-487.Azure/readme.md

 - Version different types of contracts (message, service, data)
 -  configure address, binding, and routing service versioning
 - Create and configure a WCF service on Azure
-- Create and configure bindings for WCF services (Azure SDKâ€”extensions to WCF)
+- Create and configure bindings for WCF services (Azure extensions to WCF)
 -  relay bindings to Azure using service bus endpoints
 -  integrate with the Azure service bus relay
 - Implement messaging patterns
 - Implement one way, request/reply, streaming, and duplex communication
 -  implement Azure Service Bus and Azure Queues
 - Host and manage services
-- Manage services concurrency (single, multiple, reentrant)
+- Manage services concurrency
+	- single
+		- EXAMPLE
+	- multiple
+		- EXAMPLE
+	- reentrant
+		- EXAMPLE
 -  create service hosts
 -  choose a hosting mechanism
--  choose an instancing mode (per call, per session, singleton)
+-  choose an instancing mode
+	-  per call
+		-  EXAMPLE
+	-  per session
+		-  EXAMPLE
+	-  singleton
+		-  EXAMPLE
 -  activate and manage a service by using AppFabric
 -  implement transactional services
 -  host services in an Azure worker role